patterson-project/icc-services/README.md

 ## 8. Build and push the local docker containers to dockerhub

 - `cd` into the `/Kubernetes` folder of this repo
-- Execute the `update_cluster.sh` script to build and push all containers
+- Execute the `update_cluster.sh` script to build and push all containers with sudo permissions
   - This may take quite some time on the first go.
 Depending on your RPi specs, could take anywhere from 5-20 minutes

 ## 9. Configure your cluster secrets